 Read More

-Hong Kong shares pull back at the opening
+Hong Kong shares rise at open

 Big Four accounting firm PwC expects mergers and acquisitions involving Chinese companies to grow by a double-digit rate this year, driven by state-owned enterprise reforms, multinational asset reshuffling and concentrated exits by private equity funds.